NathanCheshire/Cyder/README.md

 ## Pull Requests

-After forking the project and learning how to make your own widget (see: https://github.com/NathanCheshire/Cyder/wiki/Creating-Your-First-Widget), you can submit a PR after you have considered ALL the following points:
+After forking the project and contributing in any way such as making your own widget (see: https://github.com/NathanCheshire/Cyder/wiki/Creating-Your-First-Widget), you can submit a PR after you have considered ALL the following points:

 * Have I used already existing methods from the utilities package?
 * Have I added Javadoc comments before any methods I created as well as @param and @return annotations?